Cyb3rWr4i7h/Vision-Assist-App/README.md

 2. Point your camera at colored objects
 3. The app will identify dominant colors and speak their names
 4. Tap the screen to capture and analyze colors in more detail

+### QR Code Scanner
+1. Launch the app and select "QR Code Scanner"
+2. Point your camera at a QR code or barcode
+3. The app will automatically detect and scan the code
+4. Listen to the audio feedback describing the content
+5. Use the following gestures:
+   - Double tap to open links, make calls, or send emails
+   - Swipe left to copy content to clipboard
+   - Swipe right to share content with other apps
+   - Long press to scan another code
+6. Toggle the flashlight using the button in the top-right corner

 ### Navigation Assistant
 1. Launch the app and select "Navigation Assistant"